-(b) Resolutions
+(b) Resolutions:

-(1) A House Concurrent Resolution (H. Con.
-Res.), which is a resolution of one house in which the concurrence of the other House is desired, such as budget resolutions, and correction of enrolled bills.

-(2) House Joint Resolution (H.J.R.) or Senate Joint Resolution (S.J.R.), which expresses the sentiments of the entire Legislature on a given subject, or provides for action to be taken jointly by the two Houses, such as convening of a joint session; and mourning, etc. Commemorative resolutions may be temporarily enacted upon the request of a simple majority of the members and by signature of the Speaker and the House Clerk.
+- (1) A House Concurrent Resolution (H. Con.
+Res.), which is a resolution of one house in which the concurrence of the other House is desired, such as budget resolutions, and correction of enrolled bills. - (2) House Joint Resolution (H.J.R.) or Senate Joint Resolution (S.J.R.), which expresses the sentiments of the entire Legislature on a given subject, or provides for action to be taken jointly by the two Houses, such as convening of a joint session. - (3) House Resolution (H. Res.), which expresses the sentiments or will of the House alone and requires action only by the House. - (4) Commemorative resolutions (C. Res.) are hereby defined as resolutions expressing praise, approval, congratulations or condolences of the House upon incidents or occasions of particular public interest, including but not limited to state funerals, outstanding individual achievement by Commonwealth athletes, scholars, or artists, days of national celebration or mourning, etc. Commemorative resolutions may be temporarily enacted upon the request of a simple majority of the members and by signature of the Speaker and the House Clerk.
 Such a temporary enactment shall be valid and in force until the next House meeting.
 If the commemorative resolution is duly approved by a majority of a quorum, then it shall be permanently enacted and shall be entered into the House record.
 If the commemorative resolution is not approved in session, the resolution will be canceled and will lose all validity and effect.